microsoft/fluentui/packages/react-components/react-toast/stories/Toast/ToastDescription.md

 A Toasts displays temporary content to the user.
 Toasts are rendered as a separate surface that can be dismissed by user action or a application timeout.
 Toasts are typically used in the following situations:

-- Update the user on the status of a task
+- Update the user on the intent of a task
 - Display the progress of a task
 - Notify the user to take an action
 - Notify the user of an application update